 Our schools and workplaces tell us what we need to know, but they never teach us how to learn.
 That’s the problem.
-Techniques to enhance memory are essential for optimal learning.
+We need to learn how to learn first.
+So, let’s learn how to create a memory palace.
+It is an essential technique for optimal learning.

 Our memory is vital to almost every aspect of life.
 We live in a world where measuring what we know is a measure of intelligence.
 Standardized testing is easy to administer.
 Many social systems use this method of assessing and categorizing people.
 In reality, they do not measure intelligence but the capacity of memory.